neondatabase/website/content/docs/extensions/pg-extensions.md

 - A description of what the extension does, instructions for compiling it, and any prerequisites
 - Whether an NDA or licensing agreement is necessary for Neon to provide support for your extension

-Please keep in mind that certain restrictions may apply with respect to Postgres privileges and local file system access required by your extension.
-Neon features such as Autoscaling and Auto-suspend may also limit the types of extensions we can support.
+Please keep in mind that certain restrictions may apply with respect to Postgres privileges and local file system access.
+Neon features such as Autoscaling and Auto-suspend may limit the types of extensions we can support.

 Depending on the nature of your extension, Neon may also request a liability waiver.